dydxprotocol/v4-documentation/pages/guides/how_to_interpret_block_data_for_trades.md

 Result: Determined if this is a buy or a sell

 2. Next, look at column N.  The perpetual_id is 7, which maps to AVAX-USD market.
-You can see all the mappings from this endpoint https://indexer.dydx.trade/v4/perpetualMarkets where the clobPairId is the perpetual_id.
+You can see all the mappings from this endpoint for the dYdX Chain deployment by dYdX Operations Services Ltd. https://indexer.dydx.trade/v4/perpetualMarkets where the clobPairId is the perpetual_id.

 Result: Determined the market